yapweiliang/RD-2000.INS/README.md

 - [Roland RD-2000 Rhythm] drum with note names

 To do:
-- [ ] discover if can reference EXP patches?
+- [x] discover if can reference EXP patches? yes: see http://forums.rolandclan.com/viewtopic.php?f=62&t=55167
 - [x] decided that the PERCUSSION patches need not be defined as *drum* (as 1089 Reverse Cymb is not a one-hit tone)
+- [ ] to correct some minor spelling mistakes (consistency of whitespace)
+- [ ] to add RD-EXP patches (or at least the ones that I use)